 A piece of advice: measure only what you need to track your quarterly and annual goals.

 Feel free to share your ideas, your indicators to discuss and evaluate their relevance.
-Your employees also need to feel involved in this creative process.
+Your employees also need to feel involved in this process.
 After all, they will reflect their daily work.

 KPIS: SHARE THE INFORMATION!

 The indicators put in place by your employees must be your strength.
 They are an inherent part of efficient teams.